Remote-first residential design

 Search terms homeowners often use

-Many homeowners search for an architect, architectural designer, draftsman, or home designer when they need residential plan help.
-Chris Neidig Residential Design provides residential design and drafting services, not architectural or engineering services.
+Many homeowners search for an architect, architectural designer, draftsman, home designer, or floor plan designer when they need residential plan help.
+Chris Neidig Residential Design provides residential design and drafting services only, not architectural services, professional engineering, stamped drawings, permit submission, contractor selection, or construction management.

 Why clients choose this process